-The first Corn Palace was built in 1892 so settlers could display the fruits of their harvest.
-Almost every year since, artists have created colorful new murals on the outside walls using corn of different varieties and color, a fall tradition that costs about $150,000 a year.
+The first Corn Palace was built in 1892.
+It was where settlers could display the fruits of their harvest.
+Almost every year since, artists have created colorful new murals on the outside walls using corn of different varieties and color.
+It's a fall tradition that costs about $150,000 a year.
 The building's annual makeover begins each May when crews start tearing down the rye and sour dock that surround the murals.
 Workers dismantle the previous year's corn murals in late August or early September.

-Local artist Cherie Ramsdell then creates paintings to be enlarged and projected onto full-size black tar paper, so her designs can be outlined in a "corn-by-numbers" pattern.
+Local artist Cherie Ramsdell then creates paintings to be enlarged and projected onto full-size black tar paper.
+That is so her designs can be outlined in a "corn-by-numbers" pattern.
 A crew of decorators follows her directions on where to nail each half-split cob.

 Diane Bollinger, a first-time visitor to the Corn Palace, raved about it as she posed for a picture alongside her husband, Allen, and daughter, Lauren.
-The Bollingers were making a cross-country road trip to Seattle from Charlotte, North Carolina, and their first planned South Dakota stop had been the Badlands.
-Repeated texts from a friend in Charlotte convinced the trio to pull off at the Mitchell exit.
+The Bollingers were making a cross-country road trip to Seattle from Charlotte, North Carolina.
+Their first planned South Dakota stop had been the Badlands but repeated texts from a friend back home convinced the trio to pull off at the Mitchell exit.

 "I'm so glad we did," Bollinger said.
 "Have you ever seen anything like this?"